VenkyDotCom/CTIA-Module-04-Data-Collection-and-Processing-TBD/document.md

 52. In the **[sudo] password for Analyst** field, type **toor** as a password and press **Enter**.

-    >[!note] The password that you type will not be visible.
+    >Note: The password that you type will not be visible.

 	![](./qfwvron3.jpg)